Choose your Freightliner Model

 Freightliner Trucks is a brand of trucks produced by Daimler Trucks North America LLC, a division of Daimler AG, since 2008.
 The Freightliner brand however can be traced back to the early 1940s, and remains a leader in the truck manufacturing industry.

 It was also in the 1970s that the longstanding distribution agreement between Freightliner and White Motor Company would come to an end, thanks to financial trouble White was facing at the time due to over-expansion that did not produce returns.
 Freightliner Corporation transitioned into being a freestanding manufacturer and distributor following the termination of this relationship.
 Interestingly, many of the first dealers of Freightliner trucks happened to be from the White Motor Company network, though there were some that signed up to sell Freightliner trucks without having any involvement with the White Motor Company.
 In 1979, another big event in the evolution of the company, and of the whole trucking and truck manufacturing industries, occurred.
 President Carter signed bills into law which deregulated transport both on land and in the air.
-This changed the economics of trucking, and removed the protective shield of regulated carriage that protected carriers allowing for much needed competition.
+This changed the economics of trucking, and removed the shield of regulated carriage that protected carriers, allowing for much needed competition.
 A few years later, additional legislation was passed that altered traditional weight and length standards in order to lessen restrictions, and imposed a new excise tax on heavy trucks and the tires they used.
 This changed the rules of the trucking game even more.

 The Daimler Acquisition

 In the year 2000, a part of Freightliner’s past popped up again.
-That year, the Freightliner division acquired Western Star Trucks, Inc., originally founded in 1967 as a division within the White Motor Company to sell trucks on the west coast, from Australian businessman Terry Peabody who had purchased the company in 1990.
-White itself, who had helped Freightliner get to where it is today, went defunct in 1980 and its U.S. assets were acquired by Volvo AB in 1981, while two energy-related companies based in Canada purchased its Canadian assets, including a plant located in British Columbia and the Western Star nameplate and product range.
+That year, the Freightliner division acquired Western Star Trucks, Inc., originally founded in 1967 as a division within the White Motor Company to sell trucks on the west coast, by Australian businessman Terry Peabody who had purchased the company in 1990.
+White itself, which had helped Freightliner get to where it is today, went defunct in 1980 and its U.S. assets were acquired by Volvo AB in 1981, while two energy-related companies based in Canada purchased its Canadian assets, including a plant located in British Columbia and the Western Star nameplate and product range.
 The Western Star brand continued on under the Freightliner Corporation, alongside Freightliner branded trucks and others for the majority of the decade.
 Detroit Diesel Corporation (DDC), a diesel engine manufacturing company founded in 1938, was also acquired in 2000.

-By the early 2000s Freightliner also began offering the Business Class M2, which could be used for several business applications that could be altered to fit many industries - such as electrical and oil.
+By the early 2000s Freightliner also began offering the Business Class M2, which could be used for several business applications and could be altered to fit many industries - such as electrical and oil.
 The trucking industry was far from what it had once been, and many vehicles were making long distance trips, in some cases across the country.
-In order to raise fuel economy, Freightliner was the first North American manufacturer to create a wind tunnel.
-This helped them develop a sleek and more aerodynamic design that can be seen in the Cascadia model, one of Freightliner’s most popular makes of all-time.
+In order to raise fuel economy, Freightliner was the first North American truck manufacturer to create a wind tunnel.
+This helped them develop a sleek and more aerodynamic design that can be seen in the Cascadia model, one of Freightliner’s most popular makes of all time.
 The Cascadia was built on a new platform and came with a new aerodynamic design with a sloped hood.
 It was a sign that Freightliner was still headed in an innovative direction and has been partly responsible for making Freightliner top of its class as the best selling brand for commercial trucks.

 In 2007, DaimlerChrysler sold a majority of its interest in the Chrysler Group to a private equity firm, Cerberus Capital Management, and thereafter it became a new company, Chrysler LLC.
 DaimlerChrysler changed its name to Daimler AG shortly afterwards, but maintained a 19.9% interest in the now separated Chrysler LLC.
 This also led to the announcement that the Freightliner Corporation would be renamed to Daimler Trucks North America, LLC in 2008, with Freightliner Trucks becoming a brand under this new division.
 In April of 2009, Daimler AG came to an agreement with Cerberus Capital Management to give up its remaining stake in Chrysler LLC, days before Chrysler LLC filed for bankruptcy.

 Today, Freightliner operates as a brand of trucks, like Western Star, produced by the Daimler Trucks North America LLC (formerly the Freightliner Corporation) division.
-Nearly all trucks from Freightliner feature Daimler’s BluTec catalytic convertors and have improved fuel economy with each model.
-These have all been made possible with Daimler’s wind tunnel that’s used for testing, as well as their minor additions to their trucks such as side skirts and roof deflectors.
-Many of their cabs come in different sizes and are still built with aluminum as the main material, holding true to James’s vision that many skeptics were quick to shoot down.
-Their ability to listen to the customer, increase payload capacity, and improve fuel economy has led to a loyal customer base and is the reason for making them the best selling rig for a number of years.
+Nearly all trucks from Freightliner feature Daimler’s BluTec catalytic convertors and have improved fuel economy with each new model.
+These have all been made possible with Daimler’s wind tunnel that’s used for testing, as well as the company's minor additions to its trucks such as side skirts and roof deflectors.
+Many of its cabs come in different sizes and are still built with aluminum as the main material, holding true to James’s vision that many skeptics were quick to shoot down.
+Its ability to listen to the customer, increase payload capacity, and improve fuel economy has led to a loyal customer base and is the reason for making them the best selling rig for a number of years.
 They’ve even released a new prototype that has once again morphed the image of the conventional truck.
 Rightfully nicknamed the “Revolution,” it features LED headlamps, an integrated grille, hidden headlights, a back entry door, keyless entry, wraparound windshield, and much more.
 Innovations such as these show that Freightliner is still focused on improving the conventional truck and remaining a top seller for years to come.